top of page

 Pop-up or Start-up Publishers

 There exists in the market a large amount of small publishers that seem to pop-up and disappear before making much of a significant splash at all.
 These smaller publishers are often just handling the publishing process the exact same way a motivated self-published author may handle it themselves.
-They leverage platforms like Amazon’s CreateSpace and Kindle Direct Publishing, and as an author, your books are simply printed or transferred as orders are placed.
+They leverage platforms like Amazon’s Kindle Direct Publishing, and as an author, your books are simply printed or transferred as orders are placed.
 Essentially, it's exactly the process we see with a typical self-published book.
 These small publishers work on minimal budgets, sometimes with a single person wearing many hats.
-There’s nothing wrong with this, and some of these grow into great businesses.
+There’s nothing wrong with this, and some of these grow into respectable businesses.

 However, it is important to understand what you are signing up for, how promises and guarantees are not always the same thing, and that you really shouldn’t sign away your rights for long periods of time with budding publishers.
 Don’t get me wrong, working with new publishers can be very exciting, and you may get a large amount of personal attention and make friends along the way.
 For poetry, literary fiction, and outside-the-box authors, these are sometimes the proper home for your work.
 Just understand that disappointment is a real possibility and understand that good intentions are not always followed up with great execution.